-If a parent or community member is not satisfied that their complaint has been resolved by the school, or if their complaint is about the Principal, then the complaint should be referred to the North Western Victorian Region by phoning 9488 9488.
+If you are not satisfied that your complaint has been resolved by the school, or if your complaint is about the Principal and you do not want to raise it directly with them, then the complaint should be referred to the North-Western Victoria Region by contacting nwvr@education.vic.gov.au or 1300 338 691.

-Gladstone Park Secondary College may also refer a complaint to North Western Victorian Region if we believe that we have done all we can to address the complaint.
+Gladstone Park Secondary College may also refer a complaint to North-Western Victoria Region if we believe that we have done all we can to address the complaint.

-For more information about the Department's Parent Complaints policy, including the role of the Regional Office, please see:
+For more information about the Department's parent complaints process, including the role of the Regional Office, please see: Raise a complaint or concern about your school.